Full Melt at a Glance

 How should full melt be stored?

 Full melt should be stored in a cool, dark place in airtight containers to preserve terpenes and prevent degradation.
-Many producers store it in glass jars or parchment paper in refrigerated conditions.
-A mason jar stored at room temperature in a dark location can work for shorter-term storage, though refrigeration extends shelf life significantly.
+Glass jars in refrigerated conditions work well.
 Proper storage prevents the hash from drying out or developing off-flavors over time.

 Is full melt the same as solventless concentrate?